 I’m a freelance feature writer based in Colombo, Sri Lanka.
 This site offers a limited portfolio of my writing.
 (If you’re curious about my consultancy work, it’s all up on LinkedIn.)

-To help you get started, here are some of the pieces I wrote for Commonwealth Writers while working as their Regional Correspondent for South Asia in early 2015, and later as a contributing writer to the site.
+Here, you’ll find a selection from a series for Commonwealth Writers, written during my stint as their Regional Correspondent for South Asia in early 2015, and later as a contributing writer to the site.
 Here is one of my favourites from the series, and here is one of my most recent.

 Many of the pieces re-published here first ran in The Sunday Times, Sri Lanka.